 Introduction

 Drosophila development involves the coordinated expression of a vast number of genes under strict temporal and spatial control {Brown, 2014 #3144}.
 Transcript levels in the embryo are therefore highly dynamic, undergoing rapid shifts in level dependent on altered rates of accumulation, processing, and degradation.
 In excess of ~7,000 unique transcripts, arising from at least 3,000 distinct genes are expressed from the earliest onset of zygotic transcription {Graveley, 2011 #3044} {De Renzis, 2007 #3149}.
-Of these, at least 1,000 are expressed in a spatially constricted manner {Tomancak, 2002 #1150}.
+Of these, at least 1,000 are expressed in a spatially restricted manner {Tomancak, 2002 #1150}.
 Regulatory systems go to great lengths to minimize even relatively slight stochastic changes in expression, which can nevertheless have a negative effect on viability {Perry, 2010 #385}.
 Additional processes influencing mRNA abundance are also tightly controlled, with regulated degradation pathways resulting in significant and transcript-specific differences in the kinetics of mRNA decay in the embryo {Thomsen, 2010 #1350}.
 Ideally, accurate and quantitative measurements of protein abundance could be utilized to investigate the mechanics of development, but lacking such a technique, mRNA abundance is often substituted as a measurement providing a strong correlation with protein abundance {Fu, 2009 #3150}.

 A complicating factor in the interpretation of transcriptome data from the early Drosophila embryo arises from the significant effects of maternally-contributed mRNAs and the timeline of activation of the zygotic genome.
 This latter process, the maternal-to-zygotic transition (MZT) is a common feature of animal development and encompasses a cascade of processes whereby widespread alterations to the chromatin landscape are engendered by the activity of pioneering transcription factors {Tadros, 2009 #3146} {Li, 2014 #3151}.
-In Drosophila, the zinc-finger TF Zelda is a well-studied example of such a pioneering factor {Liang, 2008 #3153} {Harrison, 2011 #3152} {Xu, 2014 #1928}.
+In Drosophila, the zinc-finger transcription factor Zelda is a well-studied example of such a pioneering factor {Liang, 2008 #3153} {Harrison, 2011 #3152} {Xu, 2014 #1928}.
 In most animals, the MZT process consists of two distinct stages.
 An initial “minor wave” of activation becomes significant at ~1.5 hours post-fertilization in Drosophila, followed by a more rapid and synchronous “major wave” at ~2.5 hours {Pritchard, 1996 #3147}.
 During this time the majority of the maternally-contributed transcriptome is destabilized and undergoes coordinated degradation {Tadros, 2007 #3155;Benoit, 2009 #3154}.

 As mRNA abundance is a complex process, determined by the integrative inputs of the rates of transcription, processing, and degradation, measuring the rates of transcription in a temporally-discriminate manner becomes challenging in an evolving system such as the embryo.
 A number of techniques have been proposed to address this question, one popular technique being the direct sequencing of RNA populations enriched for nascent and chromatin-associated RNAs (nascent-seq).
 Nascent RNA-seq, or nascent-seq, has been shown to be an effective strategy for identifying the actively transcribed genes in a cell or tissue, as well as quantitating the relative transcriptional rate of these genes.
 This is accomplished through the use of existing deep-sequencing platforms to specifically sequence the fraction of RNA that is chromatin-associated, and therefore enriched for transcripts undergoing active elongation.
 By using this method in Drosophila melanogaster embryos, we seek to obtain a timeline of transcriptional activation and repression to a high degree of temporal accuracy, which will aid us in identifying genes regulated by Groucho as well as the timeframes over which this regulatory ability is exercised.